dventura3/weather-forecast-api/README.md

 ## Usage

-After having cloned the repository, you have to install the Node.js modules with `nmp install`.
+After having cloned the repository, you have to install the Node.js modules with `npm install`.
 Now you can run the server through `node index.js`.
 The default host is `127.0.0.1` and the default port is `3302`.
 You can change this configuration, setting the two environmental variables `HOST` and `PORT`.

 The following table summarises the RESTful services which are currently implemented.
 Each of them returns a JSON-LD response whose context is stored in `/public/contexts/` directory.